 The Dreamcast continued to sell well in North America until 2000.
 In fact, the Dreamcast even managed to outsell the PS2 in North America in 2000 (possibly due to PS2 shortages), shortly before the console was discontinued.
 However, this was not enough to resolve the problems Sega were facing, as outlined below.

-At E3 1999, Sega was showing off all their Dreamcast games to the market.
-However, Sega's biggest threat, Sony, had something up their sleeves.
-At E3 1999, Sony unveiled the Playstation 2, showing the complete layout and design of the console.
+At E3 1999, Sega was showing the Dreamcast and its games to the American market.
+However, Sega's biggest threat, Sony, unveiled the Playstation 2, showing the complete layout and design of the console.
 From what Sony showed, it was clear that the Playstation 2 was a more powerful system in comparison to the Dreamcast.
 Due to this, consumers decided to skip the Dreamcast and wait for the PS2 to come out.
 These turn of events began to shake the foundation of the Dreamcast.

-Even though the PS2 was controlling much of the hype, the Dreamcast had a successful launch, selling 300,000 pre-orders, which was more than the original Playstation.
+Even though the PS2 had the most attention at that moment, the Dreamcast had a successful launch, selling 300,000 pre-orders, which was more than the original Playstation.
 The Dreamcast had a vast variety of launch games like Sonic Adventure, Soul Calibur, and NFL 2K.
 For a while it seemed that Sega would continue to be a competitor in the gaming market.